james-york/james-york.github.io/_posts/2018-01-04-review-with-us.md

 - ✅ Complete the reviewer form.
 - ✅ Complete the box "Initial Recommendation."
 - ✅ Complete the box “Review Stage.”
-- ✅ Message the custom slack channel when the steps have been completed.
+- ✅ Message the custom Discord channel when the steps have been completed.

 ## Revision stage

 - ✅ Check and resolve the authors revisions (as suggestions in GDocs).
 - ✅ Resolve any of your comments that have been addressed by the author.
 - ✅ Once all your comments are closed, complete the "Revised Manuscript Recommendation" section.
-- ✅ Message the custom slack channel when the steps have been completed.
+- ✅ Message the custom Discord channel when the steps have been completed.

 ### Be supportive